maxbar1630/arb_bot/README.md

 or
 # npm run scan --network=bsc

-- After scan all pairs, then start trade.
+- After scan all pairs, then trade using the bot.

 npm run trade --network=<network>